MPerm/MPermission/README.md

 Users can grant all permissions within a group by requiring a single action -- which may result in overprivileging.

 ### Objective
 MPermission is a tool that analyzes appropriate usage of permissions in Android M applications.
 The tool will assign a "Permissions Score" based on what permissions are being used vs. what permissions are being required.
+The tool will also distinguish between system permissions and 3rd party / advertisement permissions.
+Ads may check if permissions have already been granted, if they have, then use them.
+Otherwise they silently won’t, that is without a prompt to the user.

 ### Implementation
 MPermission is written in Python 3.
 It consists of: